carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 When we execute `plot_precipitation_climatology.py`, `cmdprov.new_log` will create a record of what was entered at the command line.
-The name of the input precipitation file and its history attribute have been provided using the `infile_history` argument, so that `cmdprov.new_log` can append the history of that file to the new command log.
+The name of the input precipitation file and its history attribute have been provided using the `infile_logs` argument, so that `cmdprov.new_log` can append the history of that file to the new command log.
 The `metadata` argument for `plt.savefig` has then been used to save the new command log to the image metadata.